Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 The path ordering $\mathcal{\overset{\leftarrow}{P}}$ constructs the trajectory by multiplying the exponential terms from right to left.
-Denote by $F[Y^I(t)]$ the \emph{cost function}, a norm on the tangent space. \emph{Nielsen's unitary complexity} is defined as the minimal distance induced by this norm:

-The path $U(t)$ obeys the aforementioned boundary conditions.
-The cost function encodes the difficulty of extending the trajectory in any given direction (in the tangent space at any given manifold point).
+Let $F[Y^I(t)]$ be a \emph{cost} or \emph{distance} function defined on infinitesimal displacements on the group manifold via an inner product on the tangent space.
+The cost function encodes the difficulty of carrying out an operation that displaces the unitary operator in any given direction along the tangent space at a given point in the group manifold.
+The integrated cost/length of a trajectory is an integral of these infinitesimal costs. \emph{Nielsen's complexity} is defined as the minimal cost/length induced by the inner product, evaluated over all trajectories between $\id$ and $U$:

-The previous definitions refer purely to the space of unitaries.
-Next, we define complexity in terms of the Hilbert space of whole-system quantum states.
-Assume that the $\mathrm{SU}(N)$ elements act on an $N$-dimensional Hilbert space $\mathcal{H}$.
-We would like to define quantum state complexity that captures the difficulty of producing an arbitrary target state $\ket{\psi_\tar}$ from a fixed reference state $\ket{\psi_\tar}$.
-We define \emph{Nielsen's state complexity} as the least complexity of any special unitary that evolves the reference to the target:
+The above definition of the complexity of unitary transformations induces a notion for the complexity of states in the Hilbert space on which the unitaries act.
+To construct this quantity, assume that the $\mathrm{SU}(N)$ elements act on an $N$-dimensional Hilbert space $\mathcal{H}$.
+We would like to define a quantum state complexity that captures the difficulty of producing an arbitrary target state $\ket{\psi_\tar}$ from a fixed reference state $\ket{\psi_\refer}$.
+Let us define \emph{Nielsen state complexity} as the lowest complexity of any special unitary transformation that evolves the reference to the target: